AbdulellahAlamer/assignment-3/docs/technical-documentation.md

 - **Theme Toggle:** Stores the user preference in `localStorage` and respects the operating system's default on first load.
 - **Mobile Navigation:** Toggles visibility of the primary navigation list and keeps `aria-expanded` in sync for screen readers.
 - **Smooth Scrolling:** Intercepts internal anchor clicks and calls `scrollIntoView` for progressive enhancement.
-- **Contact Form Feedback:** Prevents default submission, echoes a friendly confirmation message, and clears the input fields.
+- **Contact Form Validation/Feedback:** Applies multiple client-side checks (name/email/subject/message length and consent), reports errors inline, stores the visitor name to personalize future greetings, and resets on success.
 - **Footer Year:** Automatically updates the year to keep the footer current.
-- **API Fetch Section:** Uses Open Library API to get and display books dynamically.
+- **Favorite Books Fetch:** Uses Open Library API to get and display books dynamically; retry button renders on failure.
-- **Retry Button:** Appears when fetching fails and reloads data or page.
+- **GitHub Repos Fetch:** Calls the GitHub public API to render recent repos with language, stars, and updated date; handles loading, empty, and error states.
+- **Greeting + Visit Counter:** Builds a time-of-day greeting, injects stored visitor name if present, and tracks visit count in `localStorage`.
+- **Session Timer:** Displays time on page, updating every second.
-- **Scroll Animations:** Uses Intersection Observer for cards and text.
+- **Scroll Animations:** Uses Intersection Observer for cards and text; typing animation for headings.
-- **Typing Animation:** Applies typewriter effect to section headings.
+- **Script Loading:** All scripts are deferred to avoid render blocking.

 ## Responsive Design